Chesapeake Truck Accident Lawyer

 Commercial vehicles, tractor-trailers, and construction vehicles are large vehicles with the potential to cause severe accidents.
 As such, truck drivers must be sure they follow the rules of the road and drive responsibly to keep others around them safe.

 If truck drivers operate their motor vehicle recklessly and cause accidents, they can be held responsible for any injuries resulting from an accident.
 If deemed at fault, the truck driver’s insurance company can be forced to pay compensation to the injured party for their medical bills, lost wages from time away from work, and loss of quality of life.

 A Chesapeake truck accident lawyer can help those injured by a driver’s negligence by filing a robust claim for compensation.
 Our experienced personal injury attorneys at Cooper Hurley Injury Lawyers can demonstrate the negligence of both truck drivers and their parent companies to hold them responsible for the damages.

 All drivers have a legal duty to ensure the safety of all other people on the road.
 This means that truckers have a responsibility to protect other drivers and passengers in all other vehicles, bicyclists, motorcycle riders, and pedestrians.
 In fact, commercial truck drivers as professionals may own even greater duties than other drivers.

 If an injured person can prove that a trucker’s actions breached this duty and caused bodily injuries, that trucker and their insurer will be responsible to pay the injured person compensation.
-This type of claim is known as a negligence claim and involves proving the careless or reckless actions of the trucker.
+This type of claim is known as a negligence claim and involves proving the careless or reckless actions of the tractor-trailer driver.
 Typical examples of negligence include:

 - Failing to yield